DillyCoder/hello-world/README.md

 My first repository

 This is a simple exercise to make sure everything is functioning properly :)
-I probably should have made this private - welcome to the inner machinations of my mind
+- welcome to the inner machinations of my mind